luyangkenneth/quickshift-redux/README.md

 Rearranging Chrome tabs with the usual drag-and-drop method is an annoying and laggy affair.
 When you move your mouse cursor across the tab bar, you might accidentally undock the tab and create a new browser window.
 Having many tabs open also forces you to be really precise with your click-and-drag motion.

-To scratch my own itch, I decided to build [QuickShift Redux](https://chrome.google.com/webstore/detail/quickshift/daiohbdbfnmpbolhbpbngdjdjcbclikm/).
+To scratch my own itch, I decided to build an extension to easily and quickly rearrange Chrome tabs with keyboard shortcuts.
 Read on and try it for yourself! :left_right_arrow:

 ## Getting Started :rocket: